brianreumere/mutualaid.info/hugo/mutualaid.info/content/posts/2024-04-18-1g1r-with-retool-and-igir/index.md

 ## ROMs and DAT files

 The first step of this process is to get a complete set of ROMs and a DAT/data file.
-DAT files are XML-formatted files that ends in `.dat` and include data (like game name, description, filename, and checksum) about each ROM in a set.
+DAT files are XML-formatted files that end in `.dat` and include data (like game name, description, filename, and checksum) about each ROM in a set.

 You can download a ROM set from [https://archive.org/details/ni-romsets](https://archive.org/details/ni-romsets) (this is the best source I've found; let me know if you know of a better, more definitive, or more up-to-date source for No-Intro sets).
 For the examples in this post, I'll assume you downloaded the `Atari – 2600`, `Nintendo - Super Nintendo Entertainment System`, and `Sega - Master System - Mark III` sets and extracted them to a new directory `${roms_dir}/Sets/No-Intro`.